-9% of FY students and 55% of seniors worked on a research project with a faculty member.
-Learning with Peers How often do students work together on class projects and assignments?^b 46% of FY students and 61% of seniors "frequently" worked with their peers on course projects and assignments.
+8% of FY students and 54% of seniors worked on a research project with a faculty member.
+Learning with Peers How often do students work together on class projects and assignments?^b 50% of FY students and 59% of seniors "frequently" worked with their peers on course projects and assignments.

-Do students help each other learn?^b 66% of seniors "frequently" explained course material to one or more students.
-How often do students work together to prepare for exams?^b 56% of FY students "frequently" prepared for exams by discussing or working through course material with other students.
-How often do students interact with others who have different viewpoints or who come from different backgrounds?^b Among FY students, 58% "frequently" had discussions with people with different political views, 85% "frequently" had discussions with people from a different economic background, and 86% "frequently" had discussions with people from a different race or ethnicity.
-Campus Environment Are students encouraged to use learning support services (tutors, writing center)?^d 83% of FY students said the institution "substantially" emphasized the use of learning support services.
-How satisfied are students with academic advising?^c 58% of FY students and 72% of seniors gave the quality of their interactions with academic advisors a "high" rating.
-How well do students get along with each other?^c 76% of FY students gave the quality of their interactions with their peers a "high" rating.
+Do students help each other learn?^b 65% of seniors "frequently" explained course material to one or more students.
+How often do students work together to prepare for exams?^b 57% of FY students "frequently" prepared for exams by discussing or working through course material with other students.
+How often do students interact with others who have different viewpoints or who come from different backgrounds?^b Among FY students, 34% "frequently" had discussions with people with different political views, 73% "frequently" had discussions with people from a different economic background, and 70% "frequently" had discussions with people from a different race or ethnicity.
+Campus Environment Are students encouraged to use learning support services (tutors, writing center)?^d 81% of FY students said the institution "substantially" emphasized the use of learning support services.
+How do students rate their interactions with academic advisors?^c 57% of FY students and 62% of seniors gave the quality of their interactions with academic advisors a "high" rating.
+How well do students get along with each other?^c 52% of FY students gave the quality of their interactions with their peers a "high" rating.
 How satisfied are students with their educational experience?

-97% of FY and 99% of seniors rated their entire educational experience at this institution as "excellent" or "good."
+94% of FY and 93% of seniors rated their entire educational experience at this institution as "excellent" or "good."
 Rich Educational Experiences What types of honors courses, learning communities, and other distinctive programs are offered?
-During their first year, 6% of students participated in a learning community.
-By spring of their senior year, 97% of students had done (or were doing) a culminating senior experience.
+During their first year, 4% of students participated in a learning community.
+By spring of their senior year, 91% of students had done (or were doing) a culminating senior experience.

 How many students study in other countries?

-By their senior year, 53% of students had studied abroad.
+By their senior year, 38% of students had studied abroad.

 How many students get practical, real-world experience through internships or field experiences?
-By spring of their senior year, 75% of students had participated in some form of internship, co-op, field experience, student teaching, or clinical placement.
-How many courses include community-based service-learning projects?^e 23% of FY students and 36% of seniors said "at least some" of their courses included a community-based service-learning project.
+By spring of their senior year, 68% of students had participated in some form of internship, co-op, field experience, student teaching, or clinical placement.
+How many courses include community-based service-learning projects?^e

 Notes - a.
 "Highly" is a 6 or 7 on a seven-point scale where 1 is "Not at all" and 7 is "Very much." - b.
 "Frequently" is "Often" or "Very often." - c.
 A "High" rating is a 6 or 7 on a seven-point scale where 1 is "Poor" and 7 is "Excellent." - d.
-"Substantially" is "Quite a bit" or "Very much." - e.
-"At least some" is defined by combining responses of "Some," "Most," and "All."

-Center for Postsecondary Research Indiana University School of Education 1900 East Tenth Street, Suite 419 Bloomington, IN 47406-7512 Phone: 812-856-5824 Fax: 812-856-5150 Email: nsse@indiana.edu Web: nsse.iub.edu IPEDS: 203535
+"Substantially" is "Quite a bit" or "Very much." - "At least some" is defined by combining responses of "Some," "Most," and "All."
+NSSE national survey of student engagement Center for Postsecondary Research Indiana University School of Education 1900 East Tenth Street, Suite 419 Bloomington, IN 47406-7512 Phone: 812-856-5824 Email: nsse@indiana.edu Web: nsse.indiana.edu Web: nsse.indiana.edu Twitter: @NSSEsurvey, @NSSEinstitute Facebook: @NSSEsurvey Blog: NSSEsightings.indiana.edu